ohmybash/oh-my-bash/README.md

 We also need people to test out pull-requests.
 So take a look through [the open issues](https://github.com/ohmybash/oh-my-bash/issues) and help where you can.

-### Do NOT send us themes

-We have (more than) enough themes for the time being.
-Please add your theme to the [external themes](https://github.com/ohmybash/oh-my-bash/wiki/External-themes) wiki page.

 ## Contributors

 Oh My Bash has a vibrant community of happy users and delightful contributors.
 Without all the time and help from our contributors, it wouldn't be so awesome.